-Minerals can come in a variety of forms for the stocker operation.
-They may be fed as loose mineral, as part of a complete diet, or separately in a tub form.
+Minerals delivery comes in a variety of forms.
+They may be fed as loose mineral, as part of a complete diet, top dressed on a ration, tub, or block form.
 Deciding which form of mineral to select is highly dependent upon the type of cattle and the operation's needs.
-Minerals content of forages can vary widely as well depending upon forage quality, soil, location, and time of year.
+Note that some blocks contain only trace mineralized salt, which will not meet the animal's requirements for macrominerals such as calcium and phosphorus.
+Be sure to carefully read the label on a block supplement to be sure it contains all required minerals.